-This year-long course is for freshmen only who have attained the required test score.
-The course is fully aligned to the topics and rigor of the Common Core State Standards for Mathematics and satisfies one full credit towards the mathematics graduation requirement.
+This year-long course is for freshmen only who have attained the required test score and earned at least the grade of "B" in 8th grade Pre-Algebra.
+The course is fully aligned to the topics and rigor of the Ohio State Standards for Mathematics and satisfies one full credit towards the mathematics graduation requirement.
 These topics include 21st century skills and problem solving that develop a deep understanding of algebraic properties, concepts and operations.
 Students will schedule Geometry the following year.
 Students will take the state required End of Course exam upon completion.